joeky888/dotfile/ReadMe.md

 * Sans-serif mono font automatic detection (GUI)
 * Extra menu items under Edit option (GUI)
 * For vim beginners only

+This vimrc is based on [MiniVim](https://github.com/sd65/MiniVim).
+It runs on both Vim>=7.4 and neovim even though I am not a fan of neovim.
+I am not intend to release it to a extra public repo.
+In case you are interested, the code is under Public-domain licence.

 | Keys      | Action                                                | Description |
 | --------- | ----------------------------------------------------- | ----------- |